yandex/root-2015-tasks/final/postel/README.md

 5. Edit `config.sh` according to your needs.
 The file contains inline comments for all the options.
 Please, do not forget this step as the build may not work properly or may not work at all if misconfigured.
-6. Run `prereqs.sh`.
+6. Run `prereqs.sh` with `build` as the first artument.
 This installs the dependencies and configures your VirtualBox host-only network interface.
 7. Finally, run `build.sh test`.
 This takes about 15 minutes on our environment and full set of tasks.
 You may wish to edit `tasks.lst` to retain only those tasks which you're interested in, or in case